SimonHanischSAG/WxResilience/README.md

 WxResilience is hereby the "productive" package on which you may create a package dependency.
 The other packages are containing both tests and examples how to work with WxResilience.

-It is designed for usage together with the official packages WxConfig (or the free alternative https://github.com/SimonHanischSAG/WxConfigLight) and optionally together with packages for logging like WxLog, WxLog2 or WxSplunk.
+It is designed for usage together with the official packages WxConfig (or the free alternative https://github.com/SimonHanischSAG/WxConfigLight) and optionally together with packages for logging like WxLog4j2, WxLog, WxLog2, WxSplunk or WxLoki.

 <b>MANY THANKS TO LIDL AND SCHWARZ IT, who kindly allowed to provide the template for this package and make it public.</b>